hoprnet/myne-chat/README.md

    - WS Endpoint: ws://localhost:3000
    - Security Token: ^MYtoken4testing^

+_Important: Your API token might vary, which means it might have unsupported parameters as query parameters (e.g, `%`, `+`).
+Because we are passing the API token as query string, your token might need to be `URIEncoded` for it to work.
+To make sure, please make sure it's properly [encoded](https://www.onlinewebtoolkit.com/url-encode-decode) before pasting the API token into the UI.
+This will be improved in future versions of Mynechat._

 4. Once save, Myne Chat should connect to the hoprd node.
 The Myne Chat logo will turn white once it has successfully connected.

 Now Myne Chat and hoprd are set up.